chaseaw/Lab-Protocols/README.md

-Weeks Lab common procedures
+Chase Weidmann Protocols (Major Lab)
 ================================================================================
-Use the [table of contents](#table-of-contents) to navigate this repo of common lab procedures.
+Use the [table of contents](#table-of-contents) to navigate this repo of lab procedures.

 Printer-friendly Protocols
 --------------------------------------------------------------------------------